We're a family business

 So I took one of the cups of worms and threw them into a bin I had made.

 That was the start of Meme’s Worms!

-I started thinking about how I could make some money and start a company for my grandson who was 10 so by the time he got into high school he could have a job, and then when he graduated, he would own the company.
+I started thinking about how I could make some money and start a company for my grandson.
+He was 10 at the time.
+When he got into high school, he could have a job, and then when he graduated, he would own the company.

-Before I knew it I had outgrown my laundry room and had to move to the back porch.
+Before I knew it, I had outgrown my laundry room and had to move to the back porch.
 The following spring, I built our first 'hoop' house.

-I was still working in the corporate world so I could only spend a few hours a day with my farm.
-I would come home around 8 pm and work till 12 or 1 am and get back up at 5 or 6 am.
+I was still working my corporate job so I could only spend a few hours a day with my farm.
+I would come home around 8pm, work till midnight on the farm and then get back up at 5am.

 I did this for a long time.

 As a fisherwoman, I knew there was a need for quality bait, so I started with European Nightcrawlers and... it was a hit!